Skip to main content

 • Investigation: At an agreed upon time prior to any hearing, the accused student is interviewed by the investigator.
 The investigator composes an investigative report, which is reviewed by the Honor Council president.

-• Hearing: If the President determines there is sufficient evidence to warrant a hearing, a hearing is scheduled.
+• Hearing: If the president determines there is sufficient evidence to warrant a hearing, a hearing is scheduled.
 During the hearing, the accuser and accused are given the opportunity to speak directly with the panel.
 The panel then deliberates privately.
-They use the preponderance of evidence standard to determine guilt.
-If a student is found Guilty, the panel assigns a penalty pursuant with the flagrancy and premeditation involved in the violation, as well as the student’s truthfulness throughout the Honor Council process.
+They use the preponderance of evidence standard to arrive at a finding of responsible or not responsible.
+If a student is found responsible, the panel assigns a penalty pursuant with the flagrancy and premeditation involved in the violation, as well as any lack of truthfulness by the accused student throughout the Honor Council process.

-• Outcome: During a scheduled meeting with Student Accountability, the accused student receives notice of the Honor Council's decision around guilt and, if applicable, penalty.
+• Outcome: During a scheduled meeting with Student Accountability, the accused student receives notice of the Honor Council's finding and, if applicable, penalty.

 • More information is available in the Student Handbook under Honor Council Procedures: Procedures of the Undergraduate Honor Council.